fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ```

 <aside class="positive">
-Please take into consideration that you will restart icinga2 more than once.
-Icinga2 uses configuration files which are only read during a restart.
+Please note that you will restart icinga2 multiple times.
+The reason is that Icinga2 ignores configuration file updates if the service is not restarted.
 </aside>

 ## Icinga Web2 Application